 - How to change bags.

-- How to detect and manage the most common problems - eg, bleeding on changing bags.
+- How to detect and manage the most common problems - eg, bleeding.

 - A really important part of planning patients for stomas is to ensure the site is appropriate.
 Poor siting leads to a stoma which the patient has difficulty in changing and cleaning.
 This leads to increased risk of skin, and other, complications.